 May is National Bike Month!
 Sponsored by the League of American Cyclists, National Bike Month represents a movement to create safer roads and a stronger community.
-Road biking is a beloved sport amongst many, but if you’re just starting out, here are 4 quick tips to remember while riding outdoors.
+Road biking is a beloved sport for many, but if you’re just starting out, here are four quick tips to remember while riding outdoors.

 4 Quick Tips for Road Biking

 You will want to move with traffic and try to stay as far to the right as possible.
 If you are riding with a friend, try to keep close or stay in single file so cars can pass safely.